 Number of JUCOs with 20+ Players at 4-Year Programs by Year

 When you crunch the numbers, the growing trend of the JUCO pipeline is clear.
 JUCO baseball in general, and certain programs specifically, have carved out their reputation for getting players to the level they want to go.
 Thanks to CBI, you can easily see who these programs are and where they are sending their guys to play at the next level!

 Key Takeaways and Action Items for Recruits

 First, players who scoff at JUCO opportunities need to re-evaluate their beliefs.
 It’s a legitimate path to 4-year programs and quickly becoming the best chance to stick at 4-year programs.
 Across the board, JUCOs are having success.
-176 JUCO programs have 20+ alums playing at 4-year programs right now!
+68% of NJCAA D1 JUCOs and 207 JUCO programs across all levels have 20+ alums playing at 4-year programs right now!

 How many players at your position do they have?
 How often do those players transfer out?
 Do they come from your area?
 What does player overall attrition look like?
 Are they getting a lot of D1 bounce backs?
 Does the JUCO you are considering succeed at getting players to 4-year programs?
 How does it compare to other JUCO programs in your area?
 Are they going to the level and schools where you ultimately want to end up?

 With resources like CBI, you can answer these questions quickly, saving you time with research and time pursuing schools that likely won’t recruit you or are not a fit.
 The information also gives insight into questions you should ask coaches directly during recruitment (EX: It looked like 5 freshmen from last year’s team didn’t return.
 What is the main reason players are leaving?).
 We’ll address these types of questions at length in a future article.